emilianobovetti/fpc/docs/piping.md

 ### Multiple Arguments

-The value in `pipe()` will be passed to functions as *first* argument.
+The value in [pipe()][pipe] will be passed to functions as *first* argument.
 In many [ML dialects][ML-lang] traditionally the pipe operator will pass its value as *last* argument in functions, but in JavaScript the "context" argument is often the first one.
 If you came from [Elixir][elixir-lang] it's nothing new.

 ```javascript
 const double = x => x * 2;